What's the difference between a psychiatrist and a psychologist?

 Will I have to spend months or even years dredging up childhood problems or analyzing my relationship with my parents?

 Not necessarily; there's no set agenda of topics that you'll need to discuss in order to resolve your problems.
 Media stereotypes about therapy give the incorrect idea that therapy follows a set pattern of uncovering forgotten memories, particularly about one's parents.
 I've worked with people who spent little or no time discussing the past; they made very significant changes in their lives.
-I've worked with others who initially didn't plan to talk about family relationships; but as we explored their problems they realized they wanted to talk about family relationships, both past and present.
+I've also worked with others who didn't plan to talk about family relationships; but as we explored their problems they realized they wanted to talk about family relationships, both past and present.
 Ideally, you'll feel free to set the pace and direction of what you talk about with your therapist.
 If therapy is going well, you'll likely become curious about things you'd always taken for granted about yourself and your relationships.

 First, it depends a lot on what you hope to get from therapy.
-In your first few meetings you'd probably clarify what you want to accomplish.
+In your first few meetings you'll need to clarify what you want to accomplish.
 But the only way to find out whether therapy will work is to try it.
 I know of no tests or questionnaires or personality characteristics that can accurately predict whether therapy will work.
 So much depends on the collaborative relationship that develops between you and your therapist.
 Again, I think the Consumer Reports study ("Mental Health: Does Therapy Work?") mentioned above offers very useful ideas if you're unsure whether therapy will work for you.

 If you've been in therapy once before (or even more than once) and you felt it didn't work for you, it's still quite possible that it could work for you now.
 You and/or your life circumstances may have changed since then in ways that would enable you to get a lot more out of therapy.
 It's also possible that you and your previous therapist weren't the best fit.
-In fact, trying a few sessions with a new therapist could include discussion of what did and didn't for you in therapy before - and that could make just the difference for you to have a better experience.
+In fact, trying a few sessions with a new therapist could include discussion of what did and didn't work for you in therapy before - and that could make just the difference for you to have a better experience.

 Do you accept insurance?